sunday-ltd/groupama-form-filler-microservice/readme.md

 ## Webservice
 **POST** for `/render/zalogkotelezettinyilatkozat` with the following array structure encoded in JSON to receive a filled PDF copy of 'Groupama: NYILATKOZAT BIZTOSÍTÁSI SZERZŐDÉSHEZ' form.
+Use the data key to pass the JSON string.
 ```php
 $data = [
     'ados' => [